usmanrafiq319/Font-Awesome-SVG-PNG/README.md

 Font-Awesome-SVG-PNG
 ====================

-This project provides a Font-Awesome build split to individual SVG and PNG files of different sizes along with Node.JS based generator to generate any other colors and sizes combinations.
+This project provides  Font-Awesome build split to individual SVG and PNG files of different sizes along with Node.JS based generator to generate any other colors and sizes combinations.

 ## What is Font-Awesome?
 Font Awesome is a full suite of 675 pictographic icons for easy scalable vector graphics on websites, created and